-Did you know that in addition to the impressive USW Sport Park, students studying Sport in September 2017 will be the first to train in our brand-new facilities.
+Did you know that in addition to the impressive USW Sport Park, students studying Sport will be the first to train in our brand-new facilities which open in 2017.
 These include:

 These courses can prepare you for a number of career pathways – sports coaching, physical education teaching or sports development to name just a few.
 At this talk, you can hear about what you’ll learn on each course and what a future in the sports industry could hold for you.

-Sport and Exercise Science, Strength and Conditioning, and Sport Psychology (10.25am)
+Sport and Exercise Science / Strength and Conditioning (10.15am)

-Do you want a career as a sport scientist, working with elite athletes to allow them to reach peak performance or as a sports psychologist to motivate them and control their anxiety, or using your expertise to develop their speed, power and agility as a conditioning coach?
-Find out how our courses can help you achieve your goals to become a strength and conditioning coach, sports psychologist or exercise scientist.
+Do you want a career as a sport scientist, working with elite athletes to allow them to reach peak performance or using your expertise to develop their speed, power and agility as a conditioning coach?
+Find out how our courses can help you achieve your goals to become a strength and conditioning coach or exercise scientist.

 The world of rugby offers many opportunities – and you could be part of it.
 As well as what you’ll study on this degree, you can discover the variety of careers available when you graduate, such as a rugby development officer, community rugby coach or schools rugby officer.
 Many of our graduates work for professional clubs as conditioning coaches or performance analysts – come and find out how our course supports this type of career.